What is the Buddhist Eightfold Path?

 6. Right Effort

 Right effort addresses the qualities of mind we must cultivate to remain vigilant along the path.
 It’s not enough to stop behaving in harmful or unhelpful ways.
 Instead, we should persistently nurture skillful, beneficial behaviors.
 This includes being mindful of the classic five hindrances and actively working to overcome them.
+The obstacles to meditation are summarized into two: agitation and dullness – right effort is finding a balance between these two extremes.

 7. Right Mindfulness